mr-jordan/LIS-Business-Case/README.md

-# TESTING

-Usage : mvn test
+Business Case

+Clone the repository or download the zip project and run mvn test

+(Execute 5 tests )